Mercedes C-Class Estate review

 Rear space

 It’s unlikely that three people will be able to travel in comfort in the back because of the large central tunnel they’ll need to straddle.
-For more space, you’ll need to go for a bigger Superb Estate or perhaps even choose a large SUV instead, such as the Peugeot 5008 with its three individual rear seats.
+For more space, you’ll need to go for the larger Mercedes E-Class Estate or a VW Passat – or perhaps choose a large SUV.

-Head room should be fine for those under six feet tall, but for anyone taller, things might not be so rosy, especially with the panoramic sunroof fitted.
+Rear head room should be fine for those under six feet tall, but for anyone taller, things might not be so rosy, especially with the panoramic sunroof fitted.

-There are decent-sized rear door bins to put bottles in, plus map pockets on the backs of both front seats.
+There are decent-sized rear door bins to put bottles in plus map pockets on the backs of both front seats.

-Mercedes C-Class Estate boot open
+Mercedes C-Class Estate boot

 Seat folding and flexibility

 You won’t be able to recline the rear seats of your C-Class Estate, let alone slide them fore and aft as you can in many similarly priced large or family SUVs.
-There is a useful 40/20/40 split and fold configuration that betters the likes of the V60 though.
+There is a useful 40/20/40 split and fold configuration that betters the likes of the Volvo V60 though.

 The front passenger seat doesn't fold flat for really long items, but they will automatically move out of the way as the second row folds down, and return to their original position when you’ve put the rear seats back up again.

-Regardless of which version you go for, your front seat passenger should find it easy to get comfortable, thanks to electric adjustment and even seat heating coming with every trim.
+Regardless of which version you go for, your front-seat passenger should find it easy to get comfortable, with electric adjustment and seat heating coming with every trim.

 Boot space

+The C-Class Estate comes with an electric tailgate and a motorised luggage cover.
 Loose items can be held in place using either the four rings provided in each corner, the straps and netting provided on the sides, or by using one of two bag hooks.

 Buying & owning